mizzioisf/openhospital-client/README.md

 ```
 set-executionpolicy remotesigned
 ```
-Also enable access to oh.ps1 on Windows Firewall.
+- You might also be required to enable access to oh.ps1 on Windows Firewall.

 If you are using the legacy version, you might to download and unzip java ad mysql manually.